-It sounds obvious, but having a having a system in place to organize all your files and documents can massively increase the efficiency of your team.
+It sounds obvious, but having a system in place to organize all your files and documents can massively increase the efficiency of your team.

 Something as simple as being disciplined about organizing your shared Dropbox could collectively save your team hours each week, that otherwise would be spent trawling through to find what they need.

-It is vital that you are aware of any issues impacting your team’s productivity, so regardless of any tools you use to track progress, once a week try to ask each member of the team these three questions:
+It is vital that you are aware of any issues impacting your team’s productivity.
+Regardless of any tools you use to track progress, once a week try to ask each member of the team these three questions:

-These questions keep you informed about any problems and boosts productivity by ensuring you are able to deal with them promptly.
+These questions keep you informed about any problems.
+It also boosts productivity by ensuring you are able to deal with them promptly.